kircova/Social-Network-Application/README.md

 - Message Sending: Authenticated clients can send messages to the server to be broadcasted.
 - Message Receiving: Clients receive messages from the server and display them in the user interface.
 - User Management: The client can perform various user management actions, such as adding followers, viewing followers/following users, deleting messages, blocking users, and more.
-- User Interface: The Windows Forms UI allows users to interact with the chat application easily.
+- User Interface: The Windows Forms UI allows users to interact with the Social Network Application easily.